 INFJs are unusual.
 Not only are they the rarest personality type (making up only 1-2 percent of the population), but the elements of their personality often seem contradictory.
 I’m an INFJ and sometimes I feel like I’m two different people.

 Here are eight paradoxes of being an INFJ.

 (What’s your personality type?
 Take a free personality test.)

 Here’s the constant dialogue in my mind: “I love everyone!
 I want to be best friends with everyone and be around them 24/7.”

 A few minutes later: “Okay, everyone needs to leave me alone… for three days… so I can recharge and read books.
 No, we can’t read books together.
 That’s it, I’m going to become a recluse and never talk to anyone again.”

 Hot and cold behavior is not uncommon for INFJs.
-As introverts, we crave solitude.
+We may be mistaken for ambiverts or extroverts but, as introverts, we crave solitude.
 At the same time, we have a desperate need to be around people and have meaningful conversations.
 This paradox is often seen in the way INFJs tend to be private, reserved, and enigmatic, but also warm and welcoming towards others.